Yoho National Park

 All Yoho campsites have a picnic table and fire ring, with a fire permit costing $8 (includes firewood).
 When all campgrounds are filled, campers will be directed to overflow areas.

-Back toward the Trans-Canada Highway, MONARCH CAMPGROUND (mid-June to early Sept.) offers more-limited facilities and less-private walk-in tent sites.
+Back toward the Trans-Canada Highway, MONARCH CAMPGROUND (early May to mid-Sept.) offers more-limited facilities and less-private walk-in tent sites.

-HOODOO CREEK CAMPGROUND (mid-June to Aug.), along the Trans-Canada Highway, 23 kilometres (14 miles) southwest of Field, provides 30 sites among the trees and facilities that include flush toilets, hot water, kitchen shelters, and an interpretive program.
+HOODOO CREEK CAMPGROUND (July to early Sept.), along the Trans-Canada Highway, 23 kilometres (14 miles) southwest of Field, provides 30 sites among the trees and facilities that include flush toilets, hot water, kitchen shelters, and an interpretive program.

-At the end of the road up the Yoho Valley, TAKAKKAW FALLS CAMPGROUND (July to Sept.) is designed for tent campers only.
+At the end of the road up the Yoho Valley, TAKAKKAW FALLS CAMPGROUND (mid-June to mid-Oct.) is designed for tent campers only.
 Park at the end of the road and load up the carts with your gear for a pleasant 400-metre (0.2-mile) walk along the valley floor.
 No showers are provided, and the only facilities are pit toilets and picnic tables.
+The mid-June opening is weather dependent as the access road is often snow-covered until late June.

 Just below Lake O’Hara is a delightful little campground surrounded by some of the region’s finest hiking.
 It can only be reached by scheduled shuttle bus or on foot.
 For more information, visit the Lake O’Hara camping page.